Architecture of Bangladesh: Mughal architecture

 Shaista Khan, He stayed in the old Afghan fort in the area (present old central jail) and encouraged the construction of modern townships and public works in Dhaka, leading to a massive urban and economic expansion.
 He was a patron of the arts and encouraged the construction of majestic monuments across the province, including mosques, mausoleums and palaces that represented the finest in Mughal architecture.
 Khan laid the foundation of Lalbagh Fort (also Fort Aurangabad), Chowk Bazaar Mosque, Lalbagh Shahi Mosque, Saat Masjid, Anderkilla Shahi Jame Mosque and Choto Katra.
 He also supervised the construction of the mausoleum for his daughter Bibi Pari in the fort area.

 Terracotta temple architecture

 Much of the terracotta temple architecture in Bangladesh dates to the late Islamic period and early British period during which wealthy Hindu zamindars commissioned these structures.
+There are several distinctive styles of roof, mostly based on vernacular styles for village houses, the originals mostly using plant materials.
+Some smaller temples also use thatch, but grander examples imitate the designs in stone.
+Other temples use versions of Hindu temple architecture found in eastern India.